phiryll/lexy/README.md

 Lexy is a library for order-preserving lexicographical binary encodings.
 Most common Go types and user-defined types are supported, and it allows for encodings ordered differently than a type's natural ordering.
 Lexy uses generics and requires Go 1.19 to use.
-It has been tested through Go 1.22.
+It has been tested with Go versions 1.19 and 1.22.
 Lexy has no non-test dependencies.

 It may be more efficient to use another encoding if lexicographical unsigned byte ordering is not needed.